ChappiebotAI/chappiebotai.github.io/_posts/2018-1-25-improvement-distributed-training.md

 # II) Uber's framework for Distributed Training
-To begin with, Uber is one of the most active company in the field of Deep Learning.
-They apply Deep Learning in to pair the drivers and the customers.
+To begin with, Uber is one of the most active companies in the field of Deep Learning.
+They apply Deep Learning
+to pair the drivers and the customers.
 With the augmentation of the dataset, they invest strongly to increase the computational power of their Deep Learning engine.
 And [Horovod](https://github.com/uber/horovod) is one of the most remarkable solutions of theirs.
 Horovod, in short, is a framework which helps to exploit the computational power of